-These resources are meant to support teaching about Dr. Martin Luther King, Jr. We will celebrate this great leader on January 16, 2017.
+These resources are meant to support teaching about Dr. Martin Luther King, Jr. We celebrate this great leader on January 15, 2018.

 Whether you choose to teach about Dr. Martin Luther King, Jr. in January near the day that we celebrate his contributions to our country, in February during Black History Month or as part of a unit on great leaders during another time of the year, these resources are meant to support your teaching.

 **YOU WILL FIND THE FULL DOWNLOAD FOR ALL OF THE RESOURCES AT THE BOTTOM OF THIS POST**

 I Can Read About Dr. Martin Luther King, Jr. – This center is meant to be used with the book Let’s Read About Dr. Martin Luther King, Jr. by Courtney Baker, but if you have another title you prefer, any could be used as long as you have enough copies for a small group of students to read together.

 I Can Use Books to Learn About Dr. Martin Luther King, Jr. – For this center you will need to gather several books about Dr. Martin Luther King, Jr. and place them in a basket.
 You will want students to have several resources to try to find the information the graphic organizer asks for.
 If you have the ability to turn the graphic organizer into a bigger poster size it might work well with this activity because they are asked to fill out the organizer together.
 If not, each student can fill in his/her own page with help from the group if needed.